Almost a decade spent of clinical studies underlining the claims of our product

 broccoli sprouts & cruciferous vegetables

 The basic properties of isothiocyanates, and the positive effects associated with ingesting broccoli and broccoli sprouts has been well documented for over 30 years.
-In addition to our science team’s novel research on their impact on improvements of physical adaption to intense exercise, they’ve been, for example, shown to:
+In addition to the novel research done at KI and GIH on their impact on improvements of physical adaption to intense exercise, there are indications that like the following:

-nomio’s research team was originally founded at Karolinska Institute in 2009, when Filip Larsen joined as a M.Sc. student on Jon and Eddie’s groundbreaking research on nitrate.
+The group of scientists behind the research on isothiocyanates was founded at Karolinska Institute in 2009, when Filip Larsen joined as a M.Sc. student on Jon and Eddie’s groundbreaking research on nitrate.

-After several years of collaboration, Filip transferred to the Swedish School of Sport and Health Sciences (GIH), where - together with Michaela Sundqvist - his research has been focused on exercise adaptations and muscle physiology in elite athletes.
+After several years of collaboration, Filip transferred to the Swedish School of Sport and Health Sciences (GIH), where his research has been focused on exercise adaptations and muscle physiology in elite athletes